pajones1/Database-Programming-with-Python-and-SQLLite/README.md

-# Working with Geospatial Data 🌍
+# Data Handling and API Interaction Tutorial 🌍

 ## Overview
-This tutorial explores how to work with **geospatial data** using Python.
-It covers **retrieving, processing, and visualizing location-based data** from various sources.
-By the end, you'll understand how to interact with APIs, manipulate geospatial data, and gain insights through visualization.
+This tutorial demonstrates how to work with **data from APIs** using Python.
+It covers **retrieving, processing, and analyzing structured data** from external sources.
+By the end of this tutorial, you'll be able to efficiently interact with APIs and manipulate response data.

 ## Key Topics Covered
-- Querying location-based APIs
+- Fetching data from APIs
-- Extracting and handling geospatial data
+- Extracting and handling JSON responses
-- Processing responses in JSON format
+- Processing and analyzing structured data
-- Visualizing geospatial data using Python
+- Basic data visualization

 ## Technologies Used
 - **Python 3**
 - **Requests**: Fetching data from APIs
 - **JSON**: Parsing and handling API responses
 - **Pandas**: Managing and analyzing data
-- **Matplotlib**: Visualizing geospatial insights
+- **Matplotlib**: Visualizing results

 ## Installation & Setup
 ### Prerequisites